two people shake hands in an office

 Creating my company

-• The maximum duration of compensation is 24 months, but may be reduced depending on the employee's age and length of affiliation to the unemployment insurance scheme.
+• The maximum duration of compensation is 24 months, but it may be reduced depending on the employee's age and length of affiliation to the unemployment insurance scheme.

-How to prepare your business start-up?
+How to properly prepare for your business creation?

 Written by our expert Editorial staff